 You have the option of setting the watch to a 12- or 24-hour format.

 The holes in the strap are big, compared to standard watches, making it easier to adjust and fit around your wrist.

-The watch needs 1 x CR2016 battery, which is included with purchase.
+The watch needs 1 x CR2016 battery, which comes with the purchase.

-You can adjust and set the time, date, month and year.
-The watch displays the time at the bottom of the screen in digital format, and the day in the top left corner (in abbreviation).
+You can adjust and set the time, date, month, and year.
+In addition, the watch displays the time at the bottom of the screen in digital format, and the day in the top left corner (in abbreviation).